TILOS-AI-Institute/MacroPlacement/README.md

 # **MacroPlacement**

 ## **What’s New?**
+- **16 December 2025**: Our updated assessment paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
+For a brief summary, please see the [Recent Updates](#recent-updates) section.
 - **18 March 2025**: We have (1) updated our ASAP7 testcases; (2) improved our
 SA baseline implementation for faster and better results; and (3) generated macro placement solutions using the latest Circuit Training (dubbed as AlphaChip) for all of our testcases, including the scaled 7nm Ariane testcases announced on 3 Nov 2024.
 See the full release notes in the march_updates branch:
 [here](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/march_updates?tab=readme-ov-file#recent-updates).

 ## **Introduction**
 **MacroPlacement** is an open, transparent effort to provide a public, baseline implementation of [Google Brain's Circuit Training](https://github.com/google-research/circuit_training) (Morpheus) deep RL-based placement method.
 We will provide (1) testcases in open enablements, along with multiple EDA tool flows; (2) implementations of missing or binarized elements of Circuit Training; (3) reproducible example macro placement solutions produced by our implementation; and (4) post-routing results obtained by full completion of the synthesis-place-and-route flow using both proprietary and open-source tools.